Major in History

 Students often choose to supplement their major in another field with a minor in history to help build their perspective and their analytical skills.
 The history minor is especially useful for students preparing for law school or for careers as teachers.

-Requirements for a minor in history are four courses approved by the chair, three of which must be taken at Elmhurst College.
+Requirements for a minor in history are four courses approved by the chair, three of which must be taken at Elmhurst University.